 There are many reasons why working for the federal government can be appealing, whether it is the benefits, the pay or simply because you wish to give something back to your country.
 But what branch of the government is best for you?
-If you are thinking of working for the Defense Contract Management Agency (DCMA), there are many fulfilling careers for you to choose from.
-DCMA jobs are some of the most personally satisfying jobs out there.
-You can take pride that you are working […]
+If you are thinking of working for the Defense Contract Management Agency (DCMA), […]

 How to prepare an Incurred Cost Submission

 If you have a federal contract or grant, you will probably be creating an Incurred Cost Submission.
 That is to say, a submission to the federal government to account for the costs you have incurred during a specific project.
-These include both direct and indirect costs and are usually due within six (6) months of the end of the fiscal year that your project was completed in.
-As these submissions are detailed and complicated, it is recommended that you have an accountant, who is an […]
+These include both direct and indirect costs and are usually due within six (6) months of […]

 Indirect Cost Rates when dealing with federal contracts in general

 Direct cost rates are rates that can easily be quantified within a contract.
 They include the cost of materials, wages of workers directly assigned to a project, subcontractors, etc. while indirect rates are rates that cannot be calculated without great effort.
-You may need to calculate an indirect rate if you are awarded a federal contract (or grant) in which cost is reimbursed.
-It is a manner of assuring fair and equitable reimbursing across different businesses and organizations.
-Indirect rates are used for Incurred Costs […]
+You may need to calculate an indirect rate if you are awarded a federal […]

 How are Federal Contracts awarded?

 In the private sector, contracts can vary greatly and are regulated only as far as they relate to the legality of the services or products being offered, and in that both parties consent to the contract.
 Otherwise, technically, two private individuals have virtually no restrictions on the content of their contracts.
-When dealing with the public sector however, it is not as simple.
-This is because the government must maintain an inscrutable level of integrity and transparency.
-Since they are dealing with public money and […]
+When dealing with the […]

 Cost Accounting and the Cost Accounting Standards

 Cost accounting is the practice of anticipating for the costs associated to running a business or producing a product.
 Since many costs can be flexible, it is not an exact science but when dealing with large volumes, the price distortions were generally not very big.
-Since cost accounting relates directly to a business and its managers, the practice varies greatly from company to company and even from department to department within the same company.
-Unlike general accounting, the figures in cost accounting do not generally […]
+Since cost accounting relates directly to a business and its […]

 How to be DCAA Compliant

 If you or your company has been fortunate enough to win a government contract you will have to be able to remain compliant with the Defense Contract Audit Agency.
-There are some important steps that you can take to ensure that you and your company will not have any problems if and when you face an audit.
-In order to show your compliance your company needs to have documented policies and procedures that are strictly followed.
-You must also have a system in place […]
+There are some important steps that you can take to ensure that you and your company will not have any problems if and when you face […]

 DCAA Preaward Surveys

 When you are in the running to win a government contract the DCAA will perform a preaward survey of your business to determine if it is capable of perform all the duties that the contract entails.
 Their main focus will be on two categories.
-First, they will want to ensure that if your company is awarded the contract that it has the financial means to complete all the tasks that are required.
-Second, they want to check if your accounting system is good enough to […]
+First, they will want to ensure that if your company is […]

 DCAA Preaward Audits of Accounting Systems

 Contracting officers request a Preaward Audit in order to understand the accounting system which is being used by a government contractor.
 Many government contractors are stupefied to find out that their accounting system isn’t adequate, even if the books are being meticulously kept.
-For the DCAA, it isn’t enough just to keep good records though.
-The DCAA wants to make sure that government contractors are keeping accurate records in a reliable manner.
-The DCAA Preaward Survey will be looking at the government contractor’s accounting in […]
+For the DCAA, it isn’t enough just to keep good records though. […]

 DCAA Accounting System Requirements

 DCAA auditors are not just looking to see if a contractor’s accounting system meets a checklist.
 The DCAA auditor takes under consideration the Generally Accepted Accounting Principles, or GAAP, and will perform various tests to make sure that the accounting system is in accordance.
-Here are the areas that a DCAA auditor will be looking at: Controls It is crucial that a contractor have full control to direct charging of all indirect expenses and vice versa.
-It is very helpful if the contractor can show, […]
+Here are the areas that a DCAA auditor will be looking […]

 Training Employees about DCAA Timesheet Regulations

 Your DCAA timesheet may be one of the most demanding tasks when it comes to surviving an audit.
 However, it isn’t enough for just you to understand the DCAA timesheet regulations.
 Many firms fail audits because of problems their employees make.
 This can be avoided with a good training program.
-The first thing that employees need to understand about their DCAA timesheets is that they, the employees, are responsible for them.
-No one else is allowed to fill in his or her timecards.
-After clocking […]
+The first thing that employees […]